 This is a boat designed to fill the needs of many boaters.
 That’s not always an easy task and for most it simply is a marketing ploy, like adding bow cushions to a center console and calling it a “family fishing boat!”
-Well rest assured, when the design team at World Cat comes up with a crossover boat, they aren’t just kidding around.If the lessons of the 295DC have taught them anything, and we’ve no reason to think otherwise, then this new 320DC will be a showstopper.
-She’ll have three distinct entertaining areas, the bow, the helm deck, and the cockpit, each with its own set of innovations and attractions.Of course, since these are among the best sea keeping boats out there it’s safe to say that fishermen will love her as well.
+Well rest assured, when the design team at World Cat comes up with a crossover boat, they aren’t just kidding around.If the lessons of the 295DC have taught them anything, and we’ve no reason to think otherwise, then this 320DC is a showstopper.
+She has three distinct entertaining areas in the bow, the helm deck, and the cockpit, each with its own set of innovations and attractions.Of course, since these are among the best sea keeping boats out there, it’s safe to say that fishermen will love her as well.
 And for those impromptu getaways, she has a portside berth that will accommodate two for overnights.

 Why a Catamaran?